Market Analysts see Keurig Dr Pepper Inc. [KDP] gaining to $34. Time to buy?

 Keurig Dr Pepper (NASDAQ: KDP) announced that it had reached agreements with The Red River Beverage Group and The Made-Rite Company to acquire the manufacturing, sales and distribution rights to key KDP owned and licensed brands in 37 counties in east Texas and northern Louisiana, reaching 1.5 million consumers.
 The transaction moves iconic brands such as Canada Dry, A&W, 7UP, Sunkist, Snapple, CORE, and Bai into KDP’s company- owned direct-store-delivery (DSD) operations, beginning February 2021.
 In seven of these counties, the Dr Pepper brand will also move into the KDP DSD network.

-Keurig Dr Pepper Inc. represents 1.41 billion in outstanding shares, while the company has a total market value of $41.96 billion with the latest information.
-KDP stock price has been found in the range of $29.86 to $30.10.
+The stocks have a year to date performance of 5.18 percent and weekly performance of 2.06 percent.
+The stock has been moved at 8.52 percent over the last six months.
+The stock has performed 11.99 percent around the most recent 30 days and changed 2.08 percent over the most recent 3-months.

-If compared to the average trading volume of 6.11M shares, KDP reached a trading volume of 6058359 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.12M shares, KDP reached to a volume of 17889090 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KDP shares is $33.69 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KDP stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.